chrt-io/blog/_posts/2021-02-22-how-does-the-code-should-look-like.md

 #### And here came **chrt**!

-Inspired by ggplot2, d3 and [Scratch](https://scratch.mit.edu/), I started thinking about a way of coding charts in a more **casual** way without compromising on the level of details that could be customized.
+Inspired by ggplot2, d3 and [Scratch](https://scratch.mit.edu/), we started thinking about a way of coding charts in a more **casual** way without compromising on the level of details that could be customized.

 #### _How would I like to build a chart?_